New cholera vaccine trial aims to protect south africans of all ages

 Summary

 This study tests a new oral cholera vaccine (Biovac OCV-S) to see if it works as well as a currently approved vaccine (Euvichol-Plus).
-About 2,824 healthy people aged 1 to 45, plus some adults living with HIV, will receive two doses.
-Researchers will check immune response and safety over several weeks.
+About 2,824 healthy people aged 1 to 45, including some adults living with HIV, will receive two doses.
+Researchers will check immune responses and monitor for side effects over several months.

 Get updates